Decompositions of commutative monoid congruences and binomial ideals: Taxonomy of congruences on monoids

 \begin{remark} The notions just defined are nearly or exactly the same as concepts that have appeared in the literature on monoids. \begin{enumerate} \item Our definition of prime and primary congruences agrees with those in the literature \cite[\S5]{gilmer}.
 In the case of prime congruences, where the non-nil elements of $\oQ$ form a cancellative monoid, this is easy.
 In the case of primary congruences, for $q \in Q$ the condition Gilmer expresses as $q + a \sim q + b$ for all $a,b \in Q$ is equivalent to the class $\ol q$ being a nil in~$\oQ = Q/\til$, so $q$ lies in the nil class; and the condition that Gilmer expresses by saying that $q$ lies in the radical of the nil class is equivalent to $\ol q$ being nilpotent in~$\oQ$.

 \item Our definition of affine semigroup differs slightly from \cite[\S II.7]{grillet}: Grillet requires the unit group to be trivial, whereas we do not.
-Equivalently, our affine semigroups are the finitely generated, cancellative, torsion-free commutative monoids, while Grillet additionally requires affine semigroups to be reduced (trivial unit group).
+Equivalently, our affine semigroups are the finitely generated, cancellative, torsion-free commutative monoids, while Grillet additionally requires affine semigroups to be reduced (that is, to have trivial unit group).

 \item A congruence on~$Q$ is primary if and only if $\oQ$ is a \emph{subelementary} monoid, by definition \cite[\S VI.2.2]{grillet}.

 \item A congruence on~$Q$ is mesoprimary if and only if the subelementary monoid~$\oQ'$, obtained from the monoid $\oQ$ in the previous item by inverting its cancellative elements, is \emph{homogeneous} \cite[\S VI.5.3]{grillet}; this is Corollary~\ref{c:one}, below. \end{enumerate} \end{remark}